Unconditional surrender: Napoleon Bonaparte

 When Napoleon Bonaparte escaped from his enforced exile on the island of Elba, one of the steps that the delegates of the European powers at the Congress of Vienna took was to issue a statement on 13 March 1815 declaring Napoleon Bonaparte to be an outlaw.
 The text includes the following paragraphs:

-Consequently, as Napoleon was considered an outlaw when he surrendered to Captain Maitland of HMS Bellerophon at the end of the Hundred Days, he was not protected by military law or international law as a head of state and so the British were under no legal obligation to either accept his surrender or to spare his life.
+Consequently, as Napoleon was considered an outlaw when he surrendered to Captain Frederick Maitland of HMS Bellerophon at the end of the Hundred Days, he was not protected by military law or international law as a head of state and so the British were under no legal obligation to either accept his surrender or to spare his life.
 However, they did so to prevent him from being a martyr and exiled him to the remote South Atlantic island of Saint Helena.

 American Civil War

 The most famous early use of the phrase in the American Civil War occurred during the 1862 Battle of Fort Donelson.
 Brigadier General Ulysses S. Grant of the Union Army received a request for terms from Confederate Brigadier General Simon Bolivar Buckner Sr., the fort's commanding officer.
 Grant's reply was that "no terms except an unconditional and immediate surrender can be accepted.
 I propose to move immediately upon your works."
 When news of Grant's victory, one of the Union's first in the war, was received in Washington, DC, newspapers remarked (and President Abraham Lincoln endorsed) that Grant's first two initials, "U.S.," stood for "Unconditional Surrender," which would later become his nickname.

 However, subsequent surrenders to Grant were not unconditional.
 When Robert E. Lee surrendered his Army of Northern Virginia at Appomattox Court House in 1865, Grant agreed to allow the men under Lee's command to go home under parole and to keep sidearms and private horses.
 Generous terms were also offered to John C. Pemberton at Vicksburg and, by Grant's subordinate, William Tecumseh Sherman, to Joseph E. Johnston in North Carolina.

-Grant was not the first officer in the Civil War to use the phrase.
+Grant was not the only officer in the Civil War to use the phrase.
 The first instance came some days earlier, when Confederate Brigadier General Lloyd Tilghman asked for terms of surrender during the Battle of Fort Henry.
 Flag Officer Andrew H. Foote replied, "no sir, your surrender will be unconditional."
 Even at Fort Donelson, earlier in the day, a Confederate messenger approached Brigadier General Charles Ferguson Smith, Grant's subordinate, for terms of surrender, and Smith stated, "I'll have no terms with Rebels with guns in their hands, my terms are unconditional and immediate surrender."
 The messenger was passed along to Grant, but there is no evidence that either Foote or Smith influenced Grant's choice of words.

 In 1863, Ambrose Burnside forced an unconditional surrender of the Cumberland Gap and 2,300 Confederate soldiers, and in 1864, Union General Gordon Granger forced an unconditional surrender of Fort Morgan.